Coherent-Partners/spark-python-sdk/docs/batches.md

 spark.batches.create(UriParams(folder='my-folder', service='my-service'))
 ```

-If needed, you can also provide additional keyword arguments to configure how the
+For the second argument, you can provide optional parameters to customize the pipeline's behavior,
-pipeline, once created, will scale up or down and perform its operations.
+including scaling and operational configurations:

 | Property             | Type          | Description                                      |
 | -------------------- | ------------- | ------------------------------------------------ |